 While the overall Trust rating remains ‘requires improvement’, the CQC report “indicates a number of areas in which further significant improvements have been obtained, notably that there are no longer any elements that are rated inadequate.”

-As well as the overall Trust rating the CQC gives an individual rating to each of the Trust’s three hospitals inspected this year.
+As well as the overall Trust rating the CQC gives an individual rating to each of the Trust’s three hospitals inspected in 2016.

 - William Harvey Hospital, Ashford - rated ‘requires improvement’ overall, ‘good’ ratings for critical care and outpatient and diagnostic imaging.